 Calculations for the projected timescale for buyers concentrate largely on things like surveys and conveyancing but, for sellers, it can be incredibly helpful to have someone in their corner to push things along.
 Ultimately, it will usually take somewhere between 3 and 6 months to complete a property purchase in the UK, though some will fall outside this timescale due to exceptional circumstances.
 With so many variables at play, this is the best estimate we can give.

 The key constant in the equation is choosing the right professionals to carry out the tasks at hand.
 You will want to have the right solicitors and surveyors working for you, but you will also want to be placing your mortgage application with the right lender.
 This is where Think Plutus comes into play.

 As a whole-of-market mortgage broker, we can search the full market to find the best lender and the right mortgage for you.
 We are highly experienced with all mainstream and specialist lenders and can place your application where it is most likely to be accepted.
 Take some of the stress and frustration out of the house-buying process and maximise your chances of a smooth, swift transition.

-For expert mortgage advice and guidance on buying the home of your dreams, Think Plutus.
+For expert mortgage advice and guidance on buying the home of your dreams get in touch today and Think Plutus.